Call us on 0800 666 444

 Windows that feature multi-chambered profiles boast higher thermal efficient qualities, thanks to intricate symmetrical chambers within the window profile.
 These chambers break up currents of cold air and lock in pockets of warm air to keep homes at a pleasant temperature, for longer.
 This innovative multi-chambered structure also strengthens the window, allowing for larger panes of glass that effectively retain more heat.

 For complete peace of mind, all SEHBAC uPVC window styles comprise of high-performance multi-chambered profiles.

-Double and triple glazing consists of two or three panes of energy-efficient toughened glass, surrounded by a layer of argon gas.
-Argon gas is inserted between the panes of glass in a window or door to increase its energy efficiency, since argon has 34% lower thermal conductivity than air.
+Double glazing and comfort glass consists of two or panes of energy-efficient toughened glass, surrounded by a layer of argon gas.
+Argon gas is inserted between the panes of glass in a window or door to increase its energy efficiency since argon has 34% lower thermal conductivity than air.

 Tinted glass can be utilised in several ways, including reducing glare and increasing privacy, solar control, and UV protection.
 Available in blue, grey, bronze, or green, quality window tints reduce the amount of light transmitted by absorbing some of the solar energy, depending on the shade and the tint percentage chosen – ranging from 10% up to 90%.

 Also known as solar-control glass, low-emissivity glass is a very thin (almost undetectable) metallic coating applied to modern windows that allows the sun’s heat to enter the space and then reflects it back into the room, without limiting the visual quality of the window.
 Primarily reducing heating demand and energy bills, low e-glass helps to block infrared light from penetrating the glass from the outside, as well as conserving the quality of valuable soft furnishings and fabrics by reducing damaging ultraviolet rays (UV).
 Used within double glazed and comfort glass windows, low-e glass can be utilised in conservation-friendly secondary glazing too.